 Gale C, Jeffries S, Logan KM, et al., 2013, Avoiding sedation in research MRI and spectroscopy in infants: our approach, success rate and prevalence of incidental findings, ARCHIVES OF DISEASE IN CHILDHOOD-FETAL AND NEONATAL EDITION, Vol: 98, Pages: F267-F268, ISSN: 1359-2998

-Yiannakas MC, Wheeler-Kingshott CAM, Berry AM, et al., 2010, A method for measuring the cross sectional area of the anterior portion of the optic nerve in vivo using a fast 3D MRI sequence., J Magn Reson Imaging, Vol: 31, Pages: 1486-1491
+Yiannakas MC, Wheeler-Kingshott CAM, Berry AM, et al., 2010, A Method for Measuring the Cross Sectional Area of the Anterior Portion of the Optic Nerve In Vivo Using a Fast 3D MRI Sequence, JOURNAL OF MAGNETIC RESONANCE IMAGING, Vol: 31, Pages: 1486-1491, ISSN: 1053-1807

 Reichert ILH, Robson MD, Gatehouse PD, et al., 2005, Magnetic resonance imaging of cortical bone with ultrashort TE pulse sequences, MAGNETIC RESONANCE IMAGING, Vol: 23, Pages: 611-618, ISSN: 0730-725X

 Chappell KE, Robson MD, Stonebridge-Foster A, et al., 2004, Magic angle effects in MR neurography, AMERICAN JOURNAL OF NEURORADIOLOGY, Vol: 25, Pages: 431-440, ISSN: 0195-6108